Resnet-li/image-recognition/README.md

 # image-recognition
-A Multi-feature fusion method for image recognition of GIM
+A multi-feature fusion method for image recognition of GIM recognition